Tag Archives: Croatian

 Vasiliy Bondarenko (Васи́лий Бондаренко, Wasiliy Bondarenko, aka William Bender/Bander)

 Born 1897, Kiev, Russia (present-day Ukraine).
 Laborer.
 Migrated to US 1912.
 Wife and two children in US.
 “Very active” member of Union of Russian Workers branch in Bridgeport, Connecticut, and lectured for the URW nationally.
-Arrested in New York during second Palmer Raids, January 1920.
-Deported October 1920.
+Arrested Bridgeport, Connecticut November 9, 1919, again in Hartford, Connecticut, November 28, 1919, and then in New York during second the Palmer Raids, January 1920.
+Deported January 22, 1921.
 Subsequent activities unknown, but likely the same Bondarenko mentioned by anarchist Clara Larsen as having been “killed by Stalin.”

 See also Lazar Lipotkin, The Russian Anarchist Movement in North America; Paul Avrich, Anarchist Voices: An Oral History of Anarchism in America